-- 9.1 At the end of the hearing, the Chair will state the decision of the Governance Hearings Sub-Committee as to whether the councillor failed to comply with the Code of Conduct and as to any actions which the Sub-Committee resolves to take. - 9.2 As soon as reasonably practicable thereafter, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chair of the Sub-Committee, and send a copy to you, to the councillor (and to the Parish Council), make that decision notice available for public inspection and report the decision to the next convenient meeting of the Council.
+- 9.1 At the end of the hearing, the Chair will state the decision of the Hearings Sub-Committee as to whether the councillor failed to comply with the Code of Conduct and as to any actions which the Hearings Sub-Committee resolves to take. - 9.2 As soon as reasonably practicable thereafter, the Monitoring Officer shall prepare a formal decision notice in consultation with the Chair of the Hearings Sub-Committee, and send a copy to you, to the councillor (and to the Parish Council), make that decision notice available for public inspection and report the decision to the next convenient meeting of the Council.

-10 Who are the Governance Hearings Sub-Committee?
+10 Who are the Hearings Sub-Committee?

-- 10.1 It is a Sub-Committee comprising of Councillors sitting on the Council's Governance Committee. - 10.2 The Governance Committee has decided that it will comprise a maximum of five Councillors of the Council, including not more than one member of the Council's Cabinet and comprising councillors drawn from all political groups.
+- 10.1 It is a Sub-Committee comprising of Councillors who are members of the Governance and Audit Committee. - 10.2 The Governance and Audit Committee has decided that it will comprise a maximum of five Councillors and will comprise councillors drawn from all political groups.
 Subject to those requirements, it is appointed on the nomination of party group leaders in proportion to the strengths of each party group on the Council.
-If the councillor complained about is a member of a Parish Council a parish councillor who is a co-opted member of the Governance Committee will also be invited to attend the Sub-Committee. - 10.3 Independent Person(s) are invited to attend all meetings of the Sub-Committee and their views are sought and taken into consideration before the Sub-Committee takes any decision on whether the councillor's conduct constitutes a failure to comply with the Code of Conduct and as to any action to be taken following a finding of failure to comply with the Code of Conduct.
+If the councillor complained about is a member of a Parish Council a parish councillor who is a co-opted member of the Governance and Audit Committee will also be invited to attend the Sub-Committee. - 10.3 An Independent Person will also be invited to attend all meetings of the Hearings Sub-Committee and their views are sought and taken into consideration before the Sub-Committee takes any decision on whether the councillor's conduct constitutes a failure to comply with the Code of Conduct and as to any action to be taken following a finding of failure to comply with the Code of Conduct.